 Experience the World Beyond the Classroom

 Most schools have outings just for their youngest learners with field trips ending by the time a student reaches high school.
-At Heritage Oak, we think that students need more first hand experiences than just a trip to the zoo in first grade or an outing to the lake in 5th grade.
 With a quest for direct or primary learning experiences, our students have multiple opportunities to adventure outside the classroom from kindergarten all the way through 12th grade.

 There is some truth to the old adage by Ben Franklin, “Tell me and I forget, teach me and I may remember, involve me and I learn.”
 Not everyone learns in the same way, but a multi-sensory experience often solidifies for a student what the instructor has talked about in a classroom or what one has read in a book.
 Faculty members at Heritage Oak carefully select various off-campus experiences for their students in order to reinforce lessons learned in the classroom and to prepare them for life after graduation.